Regulation of Political Opinion Polling Bill [HL]

 Overview

-This bill proposes to establish a Political Opinion Polling Regulation Authority to oversee and regulate political opinion polls across the UK.
-The aim is to ensure accuracy and fairness in polling, addressing concerns about potential manipulation or misleading information.
+This bill proposes the creation of a Political Opinion Polling Regulation Authority to oversee and regulate political opinion polls in the UK.
+The aim is to ensure accuracy and fairness in polling practices, particularly regarding the publication of polls leading up to elections and referendums.

 Description